 Why manual time tracking has become a passé?

 If you have an attendance and time tracking software for your organisation, but you still are using spreadsheets or other manual tool, then you are missing out on the various benefits that an online time tracking system can offer.
 It is difficult to derive accurate results with a manual time tracker.
 For instance, is your manual tool capturing accurate details (punch in/punch out details, breaks, late comings, etc.) as and when they occur or your HR has to rely on spreadsheets, guesswork or memories?
 Employees often forget small details like stepping out of the office for a call or leave a few minutes early.
 Whether intentional or non-intentional, these things tend to happen and might cause payroll inconsistencies and redundancies affecting your company’s revenue and profits.

 A time tracking system that can automate the entire process of employee time tracking offers several benefits.
 It helps to remunerate the employees for the exact time they have worked.
 Further, the management enjoys instant access to accurate time and attendance details to help with performance reviews and payroll processing.
 No need to invest hours in doing the same manually.

 The accuracy and precision offered by a time tracking software enables your business to invest the saved time and money in other critical tasks.

 Unsure of how much time and money your business is losing due to lost time?
 Maybe it’s time to introduce an automated time tracking system.

 To learn how a cloud based automated time tracking software can aid your HR and mitigate revenue loss, contact us.
-You can also write to us at firstname.lastname@example.org or SMS SAGE to 56767 or give us a shout out here Twitter or Facebook.
+You can also write to us at firstname.lastname@example.org or give us a shout out here Twitter or Facebook.